elastic/DaC-Reference/docs/internals_of_the_detection_rules_repo.md

 The **.version.lock.json** file contains several fields nested under the rule ID:

-- min_stack_version: The minimum Elastic Security version that the rule supports.
+- min_stack_version: The minimum Elastic Security version that the rule supports
 - rule_name: The name of the rule
 - sha256: The hash of the rule contents generated
 - type: The rule type (e.g. query, saved_query, machine_learning, eql, esql, threshold, threat_match, new_terms)